flare-labs-ltd/fasset-bots/docs/setup.md

     yarn agent-bot -f FtestXRP create --prepare
     ```

 2. Choose the suffix for your agent's collateral pool and fill in the `poolTokenSuffix` field.
-The suffix should include only upper-case letters and `-` symbols.
+The suffix should include only upper-case letters, numbers, and `-` symbols in-between.
 For example, `MY-ALPHA-AGENT-1`.

 3. Choose one of the stable tokens or wrapped ETH in `vaultCollateralFtsoSymbol`.
 This asset will be used to back up the agent vault collateral.
 Ask the developer relations team to provide you with the chosen test token.